Same-sex marriage in Norway: Legislative action

-The first same-sex couple to marry in Norway were Anfinn Bernaas and August Ringmann, together for 25 years, at the Oslo Courthouse in Oslo on 2 January 2009.
+The first same-sex couple to marry in Norway were Anfinn Bernaas and August Ringmann, who had been together for 25 years, at the Oslo Courthouse on 2 January 2009.
 Article 1 of the Marriage Act (Ekteskapsloven; Náittosláhka) was amended to read: Two persons of the opposite or of the same sex can enter into marriage.

+Royal same-sex weddings

+In November 2021, Guri Varpe, the Royal Palace's communications manager, confirmed that members of the royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession.
+"The heir to the throne can marry whoever she or he wants.
+The marriage must be approved by the King [or Queen] in accordance with Article 36 of the Constitution.
+The heir to the throne's orientation is not mentioned in the Constitution's provisions on the throne, and the Constitution does not provide any legal guidelines for who the heir to the throne can marry", said Varpe.

 Statistics

-From 2009 to 2015, an average of 270 same-sex marriages took place per year, compared to an average of 127 registered partnerships from 1993 to 2008.
-754 partnerships were converted into marriages in the first three years of same-sex marriage being legal.
+From 2009 to 2015, an average of 270 same-sex marriages were conducted per year, compared to an average of 127 registered partnerships annually between 1993 and 2008.
+In the first three years after same-sex marriage became legal, 754 partnerships were converted into marriages.
 Female couples were more likely to adopt children than male couples, as about 30% of married lesbian couples had children, compared to 72% of married straight couples and 3% of married male couples.

-By the end of 2021, 3,712 same-sex marriages had been performed in Norway.
+By the end of 2024, 5,019 same-sex marriages had been performed in Norway.
 Figures for 2020 and 2021 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.